 Although dual-tasking may seem like second nature to most of us, researchers have been split on whether or not standing serves as a distraction.
-It may seem simple enough, but the authors of the new study note that the body’s frontward leaning line of gravity means that no one is ever really standing still, and it requires continuous attentional engagement to correct for this.
+It may seem simple enough, but the authors of the study note that the body’s frontward leaning line of gravity means that no one is ever really standing still, and it requires continuous attentional engagement to correct for this.

-Their new findings lend support to recent research suggesting that the attentional stress caused by maintaining an upright posture actually improves selective attention.
+Their findings lend support to recent research suggesting that the attentional stress caused by maintaining an upright posture actually improves selective attention.

 Researchers David Rosenbaum (Tel Aviv University), Yaniv Mama (Ariel University), and Daniel Algom (Tel Aviv University) studied the link between posture and attention by asking 80 university students to perform attention-demanding Stroop tasks while alternating between sitting and standing positions.
 In the three experiments, participants were asked to look at color words that were printed in corresponding or conflicting colors and identify the print color or to identify upwards and downwards pointing arrows at different positions on the screen.

 These types of tasks are difficult because they require that participants ignore dominant features (e.g., the color indicated by the word) and pay attention to less prominent features (e.g., the color in which the word is printed).

 These trials suggest that standing might yield benefits under specific circumstances.
 Participants seemed to process congruent data — when the word and print color matched — at the same speed, or slightly slower, when they were sitting compared to when they were standing.
 But they processed incongruent data – when the word and print color did not match — more quickly when they were on their feet.

 The response-time differences were mere milliseconds in either direction, but these results do support the idea that while multitasking generally makes cognitively demanding primary tasks more difficult, that may not be the case with focus.